mathe-creative/ScrollFlow.Js/README.md

   const scrollFlow = new ScrollFlow();

   scrollFlow.init({
-    fade: 'content', //could be 'auto', 'content' or 'none' });
+    fade: 'content', //could be 'all', 'content' or 'none' });
 ```